PlutoZhang/Zowe-docs/topics/atlas-verifyinstall.md

 # Verifying explorer server installation

-After explorer server is installed and the FEKATLS procedure is started, you can verify the installation from an Internet browser by using the following case-sensitive URL:
+After explorer server is installed and the ZOESVR procedure is started, you can verify the installation from an Internet browser by using the following case-sensitive URL:

 https://<your.server>:<atlasport>/Atlas/api/system/version